sauerbraten/waiter/README.md

 ## To Do

-Implement efficctf and instactf (flag spawns & events), then ffa (all the other items), then capture and regen capture (capture base events).
+Implement ffa (item pick ups), then capture and regen capture (capture base events).

 ## Project Structure